NCPS | NCPS Complaints & Concerns Procedure

 E. The Appeals Panel will make a decision.
 The following outcomes are possible:

-The Appeals Panel may uphold all or part of your appeal.
-For example, they may decide that the sanctions imposed by the Assessment Panel were too lenient, or that the Assessment Panel did not find that there was a breach of the Code of Ethics when there was.
-They will then make a new, final ruling with a new outcome and new sanctions, if appropriate.
+i.
+Appeal Upheld – Amended Outcome and/or amended Sanctions The Appeals Panel may uphold all or part of the appeal.
+For example, they may decide that the sanctions imposed by the ICP were too lenient or too harsh; or that the ICP did not make a correct decision when upholding (or declining) the complaint.
+It will then make a new, final ruling with a new outcome and new sanctions, if appropriate.

 As an Accredited Register holder, the Society is bound by the standards of accreditation as determined by the Professional Standards Authority.